 This Is How It Feels to Be Emotionally ‘Flooded’

-A highly sensitive person holding her head and appearing emotionally overwhelmed
+A highly sensitive person staring in the distance and appearing emotionally overwhelmed

 We asked 14,000 HSPs what it feels like to be emotionally flooded.
 Here’s what they said.